Kowalski-RND/uProse/README.md

 μProse is licensed under the **MIT license**.
 Go ahead and break / improve it!

 ###Shout-outs
-μProse is built on a really awesome framework maintained by very cool people over at Google.
+μProse is built on a really awesome frameworks maintained by very cool people.

 - [AngularJS](http://angularjs.org/)